Freedom of information is a process which gives applicants access to documents held by us.

 - apply online

-- downloading and completing a Freedom of Information Application Form or
+- downloading and completing the Freedom of Information application form (PDF 172KB) or

 - sending a letter or email detailing your request to [email protected]